SethGower/personal-blog/_posts/2017-11-06-nginx-certbot.markdown

 ```
 Now let's walk through that line by line (starting side of the `server` tag)

-1. `listen 80;` tells NGINX to listen on port 80, which is the default TCP port for HTTP traffic.
+1. On Line 2, `listen 80;` tells NGINX to listen on port 80, which is the default TCP port for HTTP traffic.
 2. `server_name` tells NGINX to look for traffic looking for `yourdomain.com` and `www.yourdomain.com` and tells it to follow the instructions in this file for traffic matching that.
 3. `root` is the location where your website is stored, ie where your `index.html`, `main.css`, etc are located, the convention in Debian systems is `/var/www/folder-for-website`.
 4. `index` just tells NGINX what the main page is called in that root folder